SanjanaSingh1818/Dictionary_App/README.md

 ## Usage

--Enter a word in the search bar to view its definitions.
+- Enter a word in the search bar to view its definitions.
--Click on the bookmark icon to save words for quick access.
+- Click on the bookmark icon to save words for quick access.
--Navigate to the bookmarks page to see your saved words.
+- Navigate to the bookmarks page to see your saved words.
--Contributing
+- Contributing
--Contributions are welcome!
+- Contributions are welcome!
 Feel free to open issues and pull requests.

 ## License